adobe/asset-share-commons/_pages/actions/download/index.md

 title: Download Modal
 component-group: modals
 initial-version: 1.0.0
-last-updated-version: 1.2.0
+last-updated-version: 2.0.0
 ---

+> For Asset Share Commons 1.x see [Download Modal](./1-x/)
+>
+> The Download Modal action has change significantly in Asset Share Commons 2.x.

 ![Download modal component](./images/main.png)

 Displays the modal used to download one or more assets.

 * The left portion of the modal displays the list (one or more) assets that will be downloaded as part of this operation.
   * Multiple assets can be downloaded via the [Cart](../cart/).

-* The original assets is included in the download zip via the **Exclude Original Assets from ZIP File** dialog configuration.
-* Users can select to include all renditions.
-* Users can select to include all (any) sub-assets.
+* The right portion of the modal displays a list of [Asset Renditions](../../development/asset-renditions) to download.
+  * These options are defined and organized in the component's dialog.

+Note that due to AEM's flexibility in generating different renditions for assets by type and as well as folder, not all renditions presented in this dialog may be available for the selected asset (this problem becomes more difficult when multiple assets are being downloaded that may not have the same renditions).
+In the event a rendition is selected the asset does not have, that rendition will be skipped.

 The resulting download is a zip file (the zip file name can be authored via the dialog).